 Congregation P’nai Tikvah encourages its non-Jewish members to participate actively within our congregation’s religious, social, educational, and organizational life.
 Where Jewish rituals are observed, non-Jews may participate as fully as desired.
 When the tradition limits the non-Jews’ involvement, the community will seek ways of involving them through alternative practices.

 Congregation P’nai Tikvah welcomes all Jews, regardless of sexual orientation, as full participants in the religious practices of the congregation.
 Same gender couples who adopt or give birth to children are encouraged to bring their children into the Jewish covenant through public rites of Brit Milah for boys, Simchat Bat for girls, and public covenant ceremonies during Shabbat service for both boys and girls.
 In the same way that heterosexual couples may seek to celebrate milestones in their married life by a joint aliyah, we welcome similar life passage rituals for same-sex couples.

-We recognize that “commitment” ceremonies have been developed and have been used by some same-gender couples to sanctify their union.
-Rabbi Mintz recognizes the universality of love and the creation of all people in God’s image.
-As with heterosexual couples, the rabbi offers pre-marital counseling and joyfully officiates at same-gender unions.
+We welcome same-gender couples to sanctify their union.
+Our Congregation recognizes the universality of love and the creation of all people in God’s image.
+As with heterosexual couples, our clergy offers pre-marital counseling and joyfully officiates at same-gender unions.
 A same-gender couple is entitled to the same access to all congregational resources made available to heterosexual couples getting married or for any other life-cycle event.